LottoLogicAI

 MEANS

-A number that appeared less often (or not at all) within a chosen recent window for your selected scope.
+A number that appeared less often, or not at all, within a chosen recent window for your selected scope.

 DOES NOT MEAN

-It does not mean the number is “due” or “overdue.”
+It does not mean the number is due or overdue.
 It is not a prediction.

-1. Choose a window size (example: last 30, 50, or 100 draws).
+1. Choose a window size, such as the last 30, 50, or 100 draws.

 3. Count how many times each number appears within that window.